 In September 2011, the Company acquired 100% of the capital stock of Rexam Closures Kentucky Inc., Rexam Delta Inc., Rexam Closures LLC, Rexam Closure Systems LLC, Rexam de Mexico S. de R.L. de C.V., Rexam Singapore PTE Ltd., Rexam Participacoes Ltda. and Rexam Plasticos do Brasil Ltda. (collectively, "Rexam SBC") pursuant to an Equity Purchase Agreement by and among Rexam Inc., Rexam Closures and Containers Inc., Rexam Closure Systems Inc., Rexam Plastic Packaging Inc., Rexam Brazil Closure Inc., Rexam Beverage Can South America S.A. and the Company.
-The aggregate purchase price was \$351 (\$340, net of cash acquired and working capital settlement during 2012).
+The aggregate purchase price was \$351 (\$347, net of cash acquired and subject to customary adjustments).
 Rexam SBC's primary products include plastic closures, fitments and dispensing closure systems, and jars.
 The newly added business is operated in the Company's Rigid Closed Top reporting segment.
 To finance the purchase, the Company used cash on hand and existing credit facilities.
 The Rexam SBC acquisition has been accounted for under the purchase method of accounting, and accordingly, the purchase price has been allocated to the identifiable assets and liabilities based on estimated fair values at the acquisition date.

 The Company has not finalized the purchase price allocation and it is subject to change.
-The Company is finalizing its allocation of the purchase price to deferred income taxes and working capital.
+The Company is reviewing all of the working capital acquired, subject to final discussions with Rexam SBC's former management.
+All other purchase price allocations have been completed with no material adjustment to the Company's initial allocations.
 The Company has recognized goodwill on this transaction as a result of expected synergies.
 A portion of the goodwill will not be deductible for tax purposes.
-The following table summarizes the preliminary allocation of the net purchase price and the estimated fair values of the assets acquired and liabilities assumed at the date of the acquisition:
+The following table summarizes the preliminary allocation of purchase price and the estimated fair values of the assets acquired and liabilities assumed at the date of the acquisition:

-Working capital \$ 69
+Working capital \$ 74

 Property and equipment 199

 Intangible assets 43

-Goodwill 42
+Goodwill 48

 Other long-term liabilities (13)

-Net assets acquired \$340
+Net assets acquired (13) \$351

-Pro forma net sales and pro forma net loss was \$1,223 and \$1 for the quarterly period ended and \$2,370 and \$68 for the two quarterly periods ended April 2, 2011, respectively.
+Pro forma net sales and pro forma net loss for the quarterly period ended January 1, 2011 was \$1,147 and \$81, respectively.
 The pro forma net sales and net loss assume that the Rexam SBC acquisition had occurred as of the beginning of the respective period.

 The pro forma information presented above is for informational purposes only and is not necessarily indicative of the operating results that would have occurred had the Rexam SBC acquisition been consummated at the beginning of the respective period, nor is it necessarily indicative of future operating results.
 Further, the information reflects only pro forma adjustments for additional interest expense, amortization and closing expenses, net of the applicable income tax effects.

 In August 2011, the Company acquired 100% of the common stock of LINPAC Packaging Filmco, Inc. ("Filmco") from LINPAC USA Holdings, Inc., a subsidiary of the UK-based LINPAC Group for a purchase price of \$19.
 Filmco is a manufacturer of PVC stretch film packaging for fresh meats, produce, freezer and specialty applications.
 The newly added business is operated in the Company's Engineered Materials reporting segment.
 To finance the purchase, the Company used cash on hand and existing credit facilities.
 The Filmco acquisition has been accounted for under the purchase method of accounting, and accordingly, the preliminary purchase price has been allocated to the identifiable assets and liabilities based on estimated fair values at the acquisition date.
-The Company has not finalized the purchase price allocation and it is subject to change.
-The Company is finalizing its allocation of the purchase price to deferred income taxes.
-The Company has recognized goodwill on this transaction as a result of expected synergies.
-A portion of the goodwill will not be deductible for tax purposes.
+The Company has primarily allocated the purchase price to property and equipment, intangible assets, working capital and goodwill.